Team-ANANA/pet-stats/README.md

 This is the main repository of the pet-stats project.
 All of the source code will be stored here.

 ## Installation
 **DO NOT** directly clone this repository.
 We have created Docker images containing the latest version of our code at Docker Hub.
-To download our web app and run the code, clone the [logistic](https://github.com/Team-ANANA/logistics) repository and follow the instruction in its README.
+To download and run our web app, clone the [logistic](https://github.com/Team-ANANA/logistics) repository and follow the instruction in its README.

 ## Project Structure
 The project consist of three main modules, frontend, backend(api), and database.
 Please reference the README.md for each module.